awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 `git clone --recursive https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c.git`

-You will also need to install `pkg-config` and `CMake` and a build enviroment
+You will also need to install `pkg-config` and `CMake` and a build environment

 ### Configure
 Create a build directory in the newly checked out repository, and execute CMake from it.